Grasberg mine: Company

 PT Freeport Indonesia (PTFI) is the company that currently manages Grasberg mine.
-The mining company is a joint venture between Indonesian and American interests, with the Indonesian government (through its state-owned company Indonesia Asahan Aluminium and PT Indonesia Papua Metal & Mineral, a company co-owned by Inalum and government of Papua) owns 51.23% stakes and Freeport-McMoRan owns 48.77%.
-The company is a part of MIND ID (Mining Industry Indonesia), the Inalum's holding company brand.
+The mining company is a joint venture between Indonesian and American interests, with the Indonesian government through its state-owned company PT Mineral Industri Indonesia (MIND ID) and PT Indonesia Papua Metal & Mineral, a company co-owned by MIND ID and government of Papua, owning a 51.23% stake and Freeport-McMoRan owning 48.77%.

-PT Freeport Indonesia used to be 90.64% owned by Freeport-McMoRan, including 9.36% owned through its wholly owned subsidiary, PT Indocopper Investama.
+PT Freeport Indonesia was previously 90.64% owned by Freeport-McMoRan, including 9.36% owned through its wholly owned subsidiary, PT Indocopper Investama.

-Since 2018 in negotiation on extending the permit of the mining operation the government of Indonesia managed to own 51.23% of the company, while Freeport-McMoRan owned 48.77%.
-PT Indocopper Investama also changed its name into PT Indonesia Papua Metal & Mineral.
+Since 2018 in negotiation on extending the permit of the mining operation the government of Indonesia negotiated ownership of 51.23% of the company, while Freeport-McMoRan owned 48.77%.
+PT Indocopper Investama also changed its name to PT Indonesia Papua Metal & Mineral.
+This ownership transfer deprived Freeport-McMoRan the title of being the largest copper mining company and made Chilean state-owned Codelco retain that title.

-Indonesia also agreed to extend Freeport-McMoRan mining lease, which would had expired in two years time in 2021, for a further 20 years until 2041.
+Indonesia also agreed to extend the Freeport-McMoRan mining lease, which would have expired in 2021, for a further 20 years until 2041.